Easter Egg Hunts in London Ontario — 2026 Guide

 If you want a full-day outing with lots of activities beyond the egg hunt itself, Kustermans Easter Festival is the standout option.
 The farm opens from late March, runs both Easter weekends, and includes wagon rides, an Egg House, cookie decorating, and s'mores.
 Budget roughly $20–$24 per person (babies under 24 months are free), and book online to save a few dollars per ticket.

-Storybook Gardens sits between the two extremes — it's a ticketed experience ($6.20 per child, adults free) inside London's beloved fairy-tale park on the banks of the Thames River.
+Storybook Gardens is a ticketed experience ($6.20 per child, adults free) inside London's beloved fairy-tale park on the banks of the Thames River.
 It runs across the full Easter long weekend with two daily timeslots, so there's flexibility.
 Under-3s have their own egg hunt area in Storybook Valley, while bigger kids explore the full grounds.

 Age Groups at Easter Egg Hunts Near London

-- Ages 2–4: All events welcome this group.
-Ingersoll divides this into its own age bracket for a fair hunt.
+- Ages 2–4: All four events welcome this group.

-- Ages 11+: Kustermans and Leaping Deer offer enough activity variety to keep older kids engaged beyond just the egg hunt itself.
+- Ages 11+: Kustermans and London Children's Museum offer enough variety to keep older kids engaged beyond just the egg hunt.

 Tips for Easter Egg Hunting in Southwest Ontario

 - Book ticketed events early.
-Kustermans and Storybook Gardens time slots fill up, especially on Easter Saturday.
+Kustermans, Storybook Gardens, and London Children's Museum time slots fill up, especially on Easter Saturday.
 Online booking saves money and stress.

 - Dress in layers.
 April weather in Ontario is unpredictable — bring a jacket and assume outdoor events could be cool or damp.